Applied Exoskeleton Technology: A Comprehensive Review of Physical and Cognitive Human-Robot Interaction: Physical Human Robot Interaction

 \subsection{Energy source}

-Exoskeletons require a source of energy that can provide the required range of motion for a specific duration of task, yet light enough not to adversely affect the mobility of system.
-Other than the designs tethered to an external power source, the exosystems can use batteries, small internal combustion engines, electrochemical fuel cells, or wireless energy transfer \cite{Bogue2015}.
-Lithium batteries have a relatively high energy to weight density, which makes them popular in exoskeletons.
+\looseness=-1 Exoskeletons require a source of energy that can provide the required range of motion for a specific task duration, yet light enough not to adversely affect the system's mobility.
+Other than the designs tethered to an external power source \cite{Nassour2021}, the exosystems can use batteries \cite{Arunamithra2022}, small internal combustion engines \cite{Bogue2015}, electrochemical fuel cells \cite{Nasirinezhad2021}, or wireless energy transfer \cite{Drosos2019}.
+Lithium batteries have relatively high energy-to-weight density, which makes them popular in exoskeletons.
 With the current technology, most active exoskeletons can function between one to five hours \cite{Young2017}.
-A solution to this limitation can be regenerative braking, e.g. Ankle Foot Orthosis by Oymagil et al. \cite{MehmetOymagil2007}.
+A solution to this limitation can be regenerative braking, e.g. ankle foot orthosis by Oymagil et al. \cite{MehmetOymagil2007}.
 Overall, this aspect may impose limitations on exoskeletons and their application.
 To overcome this, more efficient and advanced energy transfer and storage as well as processing and actuation techniques are required.